-When the word Switzerland is mentioned what springs to mind?
-Perhaps lakes and mountains, or if you’re a food-orientated type, perhaps it’s chocolate and cheese.
-You might be surprised to know that the country produces over four hundred varieties of cheese, although we don’t see many of them in these parts.
+Several things spring to my mind when Switzerland is mentioned.
+The first is a slightly predictable image of lakes and mountains because in Switzerland, they are not short of lakes and mountains.
+If you ask me, they’ve probably got too many.
+If you’re a food-orientated type, perhaps the country makes you think of Lindt or Tobler chocolate, or perhaps Emmenthal or Gruyère cheese.
+And do you know, the country produces over four hundred varieties of cheese?
 Then there’s fondue and of course rösti – the up-market version of hash-browns.
 Or maybe you’d think about those absurdly expensive Swiss watches.
-Don’t mention cuckoo clocks because some clever dick is bound to tell you that they originally came from Germany.
+Don’t mention cuckoo-clocks because some clever dick is bound to tell you that they were invented in 1737 in Germany’s Black Forest.

 Wikipedia lists 265 Swiss composers, the majority of the twentieth century but it’s unlikely you’ll recognise many names.
 One of the most famous is Arthur Honegger, best-known for his Pacific 231, an atmospheric symphonic poem inspired by the eponymous locomotive.
 Then there’s Ernest Bloch, Frank Martin and Rolf Liebermann.
 Oh yes, I mustn’t forget the Renaissance composer Ludwig Senfl – one of those who left Switzerland in search of better things.
 He became the music director to the court of Maximilian I in Germany though you’re more likely to encounter his name in history books rather than in concert programmes.